 | 7.
 Downstream LLM / action | Optional — intent classification, NER, voice agent, caption render | varies |

-End-to-end from mouth to rendered caption: 250–450 ms. That’s inside the range that feels real-time to humans.
+End-to-end from mouth to rendered caption: 250–450 ms, inside the range that feels real-time to humans.
 Blow past 600 ms and conversational flow breaks.

 For voice-agent use cases the downstream LLM turns are the biggest latency consumer.
-We cover the full agent stack in our LiveKit multimodal agents guide — the same transport and ASR layer described here slots directly into that architecture.
+We cover the full agent stack in our LiveKit multimodal agents guide — the same transport and ASR layer described here slots directly into it.
+For the audio-engineering fundamentals underneath, our Audio for Video learning track walks through capture, codecs, and processing.

 Microphone placement.
 Distance from mouth to mic matters more than mic quality.
 A $5 boom mic 3 cm from the lips beats a $200 conference mic 2 m away.

-Acoustic Echo Cancellation.
-If the system plays audio to the user (voice agent, video call), you need AEC or you’ll transcribe your own TTS output.
+Acoustic echo cancellation.
+If the system plays audio back to the user (voice agent, video call), you need AEC or you’ll transcribe your own text-to-speech output.
 WebRTC’s AEC3 is excellent and free.

-A few patterns repeat across the ASR deployments we’ve shipped:
+The patterns that repeat across the deployments we’ve shipped:

 Medical and telehealth platforms.
 Clinical vocabulary is the failure mode, not noise.
-Keyterm-bias the drug list, ICD codes, and procedure names.
-Bundle a provider-maintained lexicon.
-For platforms like BrainCert-style learning systems, that same lexicon pattern applies to course-specific terminology.
+Keyterm-bias the drug list, ICD codes, and procedure names, and bundle a provider-maintained lexicon.
+For learning platforms like BrainCert, the same lexicon pattern applies to course-specific terminology.

 Live-streaming captions.
-Music under speech is the hardest case — suppressors strip harmonics, models hallucinate lyrics.
-The fix is a music-aware front-end (Demucs source separation) plus a model trained on music-contaminated audio.
+Music under speech is the hardest case, suppressors strip harmonics, models hallucinate lyrics.
+The fix is a music-aware front-end plus a model trained on music-contaminated audio.
 Whisper v3 handles this better than most commercial APIs.

-Field-service / construction apps.
+Field-service and construction apps.
 Wind, machinery, and PPE muffling are unavoidable.
 Invest in the hardware layer (bone-conduction mics, directional headsets) before tuning software.

 Multilingual meetings.
-Code-switching between languages mid-sentence breaks most ASR models.
-Use models with explicit multilingual training (Whisper, Canary multilingual).
-For business meetings specifically, we covered the translation side of this problem in the real-time meeting translation comparison.
+Code-switching mid-sentence breaks most ASR models.
+Use models with explicit multilingual training (Whisper, Canary).
+We covered the translation side of this in our real-time meeting translation comparison.

 Voice agents / IVR replacement.
 Low latency beats marginal WER.
-A 200-ms faster system with 1% higher WER feels better to users than the inverse.
+A 200 ms faster system with 1% higher WER feels better to users than the reverse.
 Choose Nova-3 or Riva streaming; avoid batch Whisper for real-time.

 The Real 2026 Cost Math: Cloud API vs Self-Hosted

 At low volume, cloud APIs always win.
 At high volume, self-hosted Whisper on your own GPUs wins.
-The crossover is somewhere between 5,000 and 20,000 minutes per day.
+The crossover sits somewhere between roughly 1 and 10 million minutes per month, depending on how busy your GPUs stay.

 | Volume (minutes/month) | Cloud API (Nova-3 ~$0.006/min) | Self-hosted Whisper (L4/A10 GPUs) | Winner |